There are 7 useful metrics you can measure to prove effectiveness of your push notification campaigns:

 What is the ultimate action you’re motivating your audience to take?

-If you aim at motivating users to conduct a specific action in your app, you should prioritize CR and other metrics that have a direct impact on your ROI.
+If you aim at motivating users to conduct a specific action in your app, you should prioritize CR and other KPIs that have a direct impact on your ROI.

 Calculate your push notifications CTR